The Jesty Family Tree

 his aunt Kezia Amy, and descendants of his father Robert Douglas

 (b.
 1849), who get all mixed up in such far-afield places as the

 Caribbean, USA, and the Netherlands.
 Thanks to Tineke Gill (born in

 Holland; her mother Avis was a Jesty) for many of the details.

 shows the large island of Canadian Jestys, originating with Founders

-George and Annie (Groves) Jesty in Newfoundland before 1850.
+George and Annie (Groves) Jesty in Newfoundland in the 1840s.
 Their

 son, Captain George, and family (including mother Annie) emigrated to